Call for a Free Consultation

 Arrested for OWI in Milwaukee?
 We'll Fight for Your Freedom and Future

-In fact, Attorney John Bayer has primarily dedicated his legal career to advising and counseling individuals arrested for OWI.
+Attorney John Bayer has primarily dedicated his legal career to advising and counseling individuals arrested for OWI.
 He also keeps up to date with the latest forensic science concerning breath and blood tests to ensure he puts his best foot forward for his clients.

-Understanding OWIs in Milwaukee, Wisconsin
+Understanding OWI in Wisconsin

 First convictions may not be criminal, but they still carry serious financial and administrative repercussions.
 Hiring a skilled attorney can help reduce these penalties or avoid them altogether.